felbinger/AdminGuide/docs/index.md

 Afterwards you can clone the [pybackup repository](https://github.com/felbinger/pybackup) to a place which is only writeable by root (I recommend `/root/`) and install the reqirements from the `requirements.txt`:

-!!! warning ""
+!!! warning "Security Warning"
-    **Security Warning**: Due to the fact that the backup.py will be executed by root cronjob, the file should be only editable by root.
+    Due to the fact that the backup.py will be executed by root cronjob, the file should be only editable by root.
 Otherwise a lower privileged user, might exchange the python file or add a path (e.g. `/etc/shadow`) to the backup configuration to gain higher privileges ([Privilege Escalation](https://en.wikipedia.org/wiki/Privilege_escalation)).

 ```bash
 # install git and clone repository